Your online presence will be checked. We repeat — your online presence will be checked. Make sure you're prepared.

 Look for any other sites where you may have signed up and then forgotten about it.
 Delete those accounts, too.

-Reddit.
-Log in and go to “Preferences” and scroll down to the bottom.
+Reddit: Log in and go to “Preferences,” and scroll down to the bottom.
 You’ll find privacy settings there.
 Uncheck "make my votes public" and "allow my data to be used for research purposes."
-Check the bottom two boxes labelled "don't allow search engines to index my user profile," and "load core JS libraries from reddit servers."
+Check the bottom two boxes labeled "don't allow search engines to index my user profile," and "load core JS libraries from Reddit servers."
 This one keeps Google from getting your IP address and other info about you.

 Type your name into the search box.
 You may find that you’ve been mentioned on Twitter without your knowing it.
 Look for any disparaging remarks and take care of them.
 You may have to contact the original tweeter.

-Google+.
-If you have a gmail account, you have a Google+ account.
-Check it for accuracy, update it, or delete it here.
+Google+: If you have a Gmail account, you have a Google+ account.
+Check it for accuracy, update it, or delete it.

 If you want to remove things from Google’s search findings, there are ways to do that by contacting Google itself.

-Even once you’ve cleaned up all of your online prescense, it’s impossible to know everything that is out there.
+Even once you’ve cleaned up all of your online presence, it’s impossible to know everything that is out there.
 One more thing you can do that has a dual benefit is to actively start posting on all of your social media sites regularly.
-The key here is to keep your posts positive, fun and free of any red flags.
+The key here is to keep your posts positive, fun, and free of any red flags.